tshepang/blog-movies/content/movies/Dark City (1998).rst

 most especially the one leading the search.

-Despite all the goodness, the experience is marred by some shortcuts taken by the writers (maybe a result of laziness, or pressure), some continuity errors here and there, an uninteresting lead, and some bad visual effects, most evidently in the laughable final showdown.
+Despite all the goodness, the experience is marred by some shortcuts taken by the writers, some continuity errors, an uninteresting lead, and some bad visual effects, most evidently in the laughable final showdown.